-‘Particularly civilised’ – yes, those are the right words for the Grand Hotel La Favorita.
-It offers an attractive combination of comfort, good food, excellent service and practicality in a position which is only a few steps from all those things the visitor wants to do in Sorrento.
-That is why I like to think it has become a real friend.
+The Grand Hotel La Favorita offers an attractive combination of comfort, good food, excellent service and practicality, in a position which is only a few steps from all those things the visitor wants to do in Sorrento.
+Its name is exactly right.
+Do try it.
+Then it will be your favourite, too.

 Via Tasso angelo Piazza Vittorio Veneto, 80067 Sorrento, Italy.

 Double rooms with breakfast from 199€-359€, according to season

 Check the hotel website for special offers and the rates for specific dates